tidalmigrations/tidalmigrations.github.io/pages/api/get_several.md

 You will need:

-1. Your subdomain -> Refer to [Get Subdomain](https://app.tidalmg.com/?login) & type in your email in the prompt bar.
+1. Your subdomain -> Refer: [Get Subdomain](https://app.tidalmg.com/?login) & type in your email in the prompt bar.
-2. Your access token -> Refer to [Authentication Guide](index.html)
+2. Your access token -> Refer: [Authentication Guide](index.html)

 ```
 curl -X GET \